tapoban123/My-Personal-Projects/Contacts Manager/README.md

 # Contacts Manager

-This is a application that helps us to access and manipulate contacts saved in its database.
+This is an application that helps us to access and manipulate contacts saved in its database.
 We can,
 * Add
 * Edit